ZintleFaltein/ZintleFaltein.github.io/content/authors/admin/_index.md

 ## About Me

 I am a Data practitioner who is passionate about extracting meaning from data and empowering others to make decisions on data they understand.
-I have spent the past 4 years developing junior talent through teaching and working with data practitioners in the early stages of their careers to help them find their feet in the evercganging world of data.
+I have spent the past 4 years developing junior talent through teaching and working with data practitioners in the early stages of their careers to help them find their feet in the everchanging world of data.